 Delta Dental of SD’s Mobile Dental Program provides restorative and preventive dental care to underserved children.
 Last year, 288 local youth were screened, with 67 having their first dental visit.
 The Oral Health in America report established the link between dental disease and absenteeism and reduced learning in children as well as the link between dental disease and overall health and development.

 EmBe’s Youth Recreation programming provides a variety of youth activities for children.
 Activities include: volleyball, babysitting camp, Camp CEO, Camp ChangeMaker, youth taekwondo, and First Lego league.
-Last year, 939 youth participated in volleyball clinics/leagues, 434 youth participated in First Lego League, and 427 in the other youth camps and classes.
+Last year, 1,709 youth participated in a variety of programs.

 Harmony South Dakota is a free after-school music program that provides opportunities for children ages 6 and up to participate in string orchestra, percussion ensembles, musicianship classes, and private instrumental lessons.
-Last year, 60 participants spent 523 hours in instruction through the program.
+Last year, 75 participants spent more than 500 hours in instruction through the program.

 KIDSTOP provides a free after school and summer recreation program for students in grades K-8.
 Last year an average of 50 children and 8 middle-schoolers attended daily.
 Eighty-nine per cent of regularly attending participants make progress on a Power of Asset Building chart, a tool to track student behavior and academic progress, which leads to academic success.